Betty Sue Flowers

 Biography

-Betty Sue Flowers, Ph.D.
-(University of London), and Distinguished Alumnus of the University of Texas, is a writer, editor, and international business consultant, with publications ranging from poetry therapy to human rights, including two books of poetry and four television tie-in books with Bill Moyers.
+Betty Sue Flowers, PhD, Professor Emerita (UT-Austin) and former Director, Johnson Presidential Library, is an international foresight consultant with publications ranging from poetry therapy to sustainability, including two books of poetry and four PBS tie-in books.

 Scenario Planning Consultant; Poet; Author